awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-serverless-app-repo.md

 ## Deploying the connector to Your Account<a name="connect-data-source-serverless-app-repo-deploying"></a>

-**Note**
-To use the Amazon Athena Federated Query feature, set your workgroup to Athena engine version 2\.
-For steps, see [Changing Athena engine versions](engine-versions-changing.md)\.

 **To use the AWS Serverless Application Repository to deploy a data source connector to your account**

 1. Sign in to the AWS Management Console and open the **Serverless App Repository**\.